 As I got such a great result, nowadays if I have an issue, whether is back pain, muscle tightness or pins & needles in my legs, I turn to James and within one session I am back to normal.

-Up to this day I am still puzzled how such a gentle & subtle rolling movement could have such a big impact in my wellbeing.
-Bowen must be magic.
+Up to this day I am still puzzled how such a minimal rolling movement could have such a big impact in my wellbeing.
+Bowen must be magic."

 [Bowen isn't magic, but people are regularly surprised at how a few, well-targeted moves can make a big difference to their lives.]